-(a) Any municipality heretofore incorporated or which shall hereafter be incorporated and which has no substantial indebtedness, and which shall fail for one year to exercise its corporate powers and privileges, or which has not 20 qualified voters, or in which there were not 20 legal votes cast at its last election, or the population of which shall be reduced below 100 persons and so remain for six consecutive months, shall in either event have its charter or certificate of incorporation and all rights, powers and privileges so conferred upon such municipality forfeited and declared dissolved.

-(b) The county eourt commission of the county wherein any such municipality or the major portion of the territory thereof is located shall have jurisdiction to hear and determine all matters relating to the forfeiture of such charter or certificate of incorporation, upon the petition of one or more of its inhabitants qualified voters, or the State Auditor, and to dissolve such municipal corporation.
-Ten days' notice of the filing of such petition with the clerk of the county court commission of such county, served upon the mayor and recorder, or on the last mayor or recorder thereof, shall be sufficient notice upon which such county court commission shall so act, and upon the proper proof of the allegations of such petition, any such charter or certificate of incorporation shall be declared forfeited and the municipal corporation dissolved and all debts of such municipality shall be ordered paid and the forfeiture and dissolution shall net become effective until when such debts have been paid or when the State Auditor has fully exercised the actions authorized by §8-35-4 of said code.
-Upon such forfeiture and dissolution all interest of such municipality in corporate funds, if any, in excess of the amounts required to pay corporate debts shall be and the same is hereby transferred to and vested in the State of West Virginia, to be controlled by the State Auditor.
-If the territory so incorporated, or a major part thereof, either in area or in population, shall, however, within one year next after such declaration of forfeiture and dissolution by the county court be reincorporated under this chapter, then the Auditor of the State of West Virginia shall convey unto such new municipality all of the rights of the State of West Virginia in and to the corporate property, moneys, claims, demands and taxes collected or uncollected, of the former municipal corporation so dissolved.

-(c) A petition for forfeiture shall be filed with the clerk of the county commission.
+- (a) Any municipality heretofore incorporated or which shall hereafter be incorporated which shall fail for one year to exercise its corporate powers and privileges, or which has not 20 qualified voters, or in which there were not 20 legal votes cast at its last election, or the population of which shall be reduced below 100 persons and so remain for six consecutive months, shall in either event have its charter or certificate of incorporation and all rights, powers and privileges so conferred upon such municipality forfeited and declared dissolved. - (b) The county commission of the county wherein any such municipality or the major portion of the territory thereof is located shall have jurisdiction to hear and determine all matters relating to the forfeiture and dissolution of such charter or certificate of incorporation, upon the petition of one or more of its qualified voters, or the State Auditor, and to dissolve such municipal corporation.
+Ten days' notice of the filing of such petition with the clerk of the county commission of such county, served upon the mayor and recorder, or on the last mayor or recorder thereof, shall be sufficient notice upon which such county commission shall so act, and upon the proper proof of the allegations of such petition, any such charter or certificate of incorporation shall be declared forfeited and the municipal corporation dissolved and all debts of such municipality shall be ordered paid and the forfeiture and dissolution shall become effective when such debts have been paid or when the State Auditor has fully exercised the actions authorized by §8-35-4 of said code. - (c) A petition for forfeiture shall be filed with the clerk of the county commission.
 The petition shall be in writing and set forth the reasons for the request to forfeit and dissolve the municipality.
-The petition for dissolution shall be served upon the mayor and recorder, or on the last mayor or recorder thereof.

-(d) The State Auditor shall promptly conduct an examination under the authority granted under §6-9-1 et seq. of this code, to determine the financial condition of the municipality.
+The petition for dissolution shall be served upon the mayor and recorder, or on the last mayor or recorder thereof. - (d) The State Auditor shall promptly conduct an examination under the authority granted under §6-9-1 et seq. of this code, to determine the financial condition of the municipality.

 PART II.
-VOLUNTARY DISSOLUTION OF CLASS III CITY OR CLASS IV TOWN OR VILLAGE MUNICIPALITIES.
+VOLUNTARY DISSOLUTION OF

+MUNICIPALITIES.

 §8-35-2.
-Voluntary dissolution of Class III city or Class IV town or village municipal corporation.
+Voluntary dissolution of municipal corporation.